NB Language spoken is English unless only Dutch-speaking students participate

 The objective of this course is to gain insight into the theoretical background, design, content and application of intervention and prevention programs relevant to the field of parenting and child development.

-Preventing and reducing child psychopathology and promoting healthy child development is an important task for health care workers.
+Preventing and reducing child psychopathology and promoting healthy child development and family functioning is an important task for health care workers.
 To be able to effectively perform this task, it is important to learn how to build prevention and intervention programs that focus on families and how to evaluate their effectiveness.

 During this course students will be introduced to a technique called Intervention Mapping, a highly systematic method of designing prevention and intervention programs.
 This method is widely used in the field of Health Psychology and relevant for the field of Education and Child Studies as well.
-Applying this method, students will learn which family processes foster or threaten healthy child development, and how to motivate families to change their behavior for the better.
+Applying this method, students will learn which family processes foster or threaten healthy child development, and how to motivate families to create a positive change.

 In addition to the theoretical underpinnings of behavior change, students will be introduced to numerous techniques that are often used in these programs (e.g., motivational interviewing, goal setting, implementation intentions, video-feedback, cognitive and behavioral exercises).